FRBCesab/calcofi/README.md

 You will be ask to answer some questions and to click on the map.
 Just follow instructions.

-**NB:** By default, the argument `day_night` of the function `digitizer()` is set to `TRUE`: user will be ask to select the color the point.
+**NB:** By default, the argument `day_night` of the function `digitizer()` is set to `TRUE`: user will be asked to select the color the point.
 Otherwise, this question will be skipped.
 If points on the map are all black, use `digitizer(day_night = FALSE)`.
 If you have two colors, use `digitizer()` and you will be asked to select the color of the point.